kermittheboi/android-tools-script/README.md

 Git installation, Google's Repo, platform tools zip for ADB and fastboot, akhilnarang's building script and user's custom folder for the source code.

+## Credits

+- Google, for their repo, platforms tools for Linux and required packages code.
+- LineageOS Team, for their build guide.
+- PixelExperience Team, for their build guide.
+- CrDroid, for their useful comments.

 ## Requirements

 - A 64-bit Linux distro